kavya371/kavya371/README.md

 - 👋 Hi there, This is Kavya
 - 👀 I’m interested in mern stack development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any tech related stuff
 - 📫 How to reach me mkavya708@gmail.com

 <!---